systemed/tilemaker/README.md

 ## Copyright

 tilemaker is maintained by Richard Fairhurst and supported by [many contributors](https://github.com/systemed/tilemaker/graphs/contributors).
+We particularly celebrate the invaluable contributions of Wouter van Kleunen, who passed away in 2022.

 Copyright tilemaker contributors, 2015-2024.